clearonline-org/final-check-os/README.md

 ```
 * Install dependancy `npm install`
 * Run development server `npm start`
+* Your should be able to access the site on [http://localhost:4200](http://localhost:4200)

 ### Notes:
 * We use a **Mock Service** to simulate the backend locally